ibrahem-atatri/algorithm-analysis-and-design-/README.md

 ## dr. Thaer Thaher
 ## faculty of engineering and information technology
 ## arab american university palestine
-this repository have all algorithm tasks code
+this repository have all algorithm course tasks code